The Cause of Baby and Toddler Sleep Problems and Gentle Solutions

 Posted by sarahockwellsmith

-Over 60% of parents confess to having a “sleep problem” – or rather their baby or toddler has “a sleep problem”, this is such an alarmingly high number, no wonder so many books and programmes exist to try to implement quick fixes, but do quick fixes really exist when it comes to baby and toddler sleep?
+Over 60% of parents confess to having a “sleep problem” – or rather their baby or toddler has “a sleep problem”.
+This is such an alarmingly high number, no wonder so many books and programmes exist to try to implement quick fixes.
+Do quick fixes however really exist when it comes to baby and toddler sleep?
 Perhaps more importantly though, do so many of our young *really* have a sleep problem?

 In this post I’d like to question the idea of ‘poor’ baby and toddler sleep and look at ways parents can cope if they consider their child falls into this category: